JuheonYi/JuheonYi.github.io/_pages/home.md

 * [2024.09]<sup><span style="color:red">New</span></sup> Paper accepted to IEEE TMC.
 * [2024.06] Two papers accepted to ACM MobiCom 2024 and ACM UIST 2024.
-* [2024.02] Finished my PhD with Best Dissertation Award and Sang Lyul Min Systems Research Fellowship from the Dept. of CSE, SNU.
+* [2024.02] Finished my PhD with Best Dissertation Award from the Dept. of CSE, SNU.
+* [2024.02] Awarded the Sang Lyul Min Systems Research Fellowship 2024 from the Dept. of CSE, SNU.
 * [2023.10] Awarded the best paper runner-up in ACM ImmerCom 2023.
 * [2023.02] Paper accepted to IEEE ICASSP 2023.
 * [2022.11] Paper accepted to ACM MobiCom 2023.